errbotio/errbot/README.rst

 Main features:

-- XMPP support: Tested with hipchat_, openfire_ and Jabber but should be compatible with any standard XMPP server
+- XMPP support: Tested with Google Talk, Hipchat_, Openfire_ and Jabber but should be compatible with any standard XMPP server
 - CampFire support
 - Basic IRC support
 - Multi User Chatroom (MUC) support